 Key for the characterisation of the drug substance are assays to measure its identity, potency, purity, and stability.
 These assays require specific development and depend on the type of vaccine, for example a TB subunit vaccine will require a different assay for identity than a recombinant BCG.
 Identification and expression of the substance often includes gel electrophoresis, western-blot, or Enzyme Linked Immunosorbent Assay (ELISA) for a protein, and Polymerase Chain Reaction (PCR) for recombinant DNA.
 Potency could be bacterial viability (colony-forming unit) for a recombinant BCG, coupled to a marker assay for an immunological relevant effect representing protection.
-For a subunit vaccine it could be the concentration linked to a protective immunological effect, and for a viral vectored vaccine it would be titre linked to a similar output.
+For a subunit vaccine it could be the concentration linked to a protective immunological effect, and for a viral vectored vaccine it would be titre linked to a similar immunological output.
 For TB vaccines, T-cell epitopes and associated responses can be evaluated as markers for immunogenicity and potency.
-Examples include- antigenspecific stimulation of Interferon gamma production, measured by ELISpot, other cytokines, specific T-cell populations such as polyfunctional T-cells.
-Purity assays measure contaminants that originate from the expression system and culture medium used, such as host cell protein, host cell DNA, endotoxin or serum components, or from the process conditions used, e.g. detergents (Triton) or DNAse (benzonase).
+Examples include antigen specific stimulation of Interferon gamma production, measured by ELISpot, othercytokines, specific T-cell populations such as polyfunctional T-cells.
+Purity assays measure contaminants that originate from the expression system and culture medium used, such as host cell protein, host cell DNA, endotoxin orserum components, or from the process conditions used, e.g. detergents (Triton)or DNAse (benzonase).

-There is further characterisation of the vaccine substance / product for its identity, purity and potency.
+There are further characterisations of the vaccine substance/ product for its identity, purity and potency.
 Evaluation of stability under the expected storage conditions must be performed at this stage, and this becomes a criterion for selection.

 There is no correlate of protection for TB vaccines.
-This presents a challenge to determine the potency of vaccine candidate.
-Beside its concentration, several different marker assays are used as indicated above.
-The recently developed mycobacterial growth inhibition assay (MGIA) could be considered as a surrogate measure of a protective immune response.
+This presents a challenge to determine the potency of a vaccine candidate.
+Beside its concentration, several different marker assays are used as indicated in Stage A. The recently developed mycobacterial growth inhibition assay (MGIA) could be considered as a surrogate measure of a protective immune response.

 The assays required for the testing of Critical Quality Attributes (CQA), the most relevant criteria for product quality with respect to safety and efficacy, are selected.

-The assays selected for quality control and characterisation are developed, together with target specifications, for identity, potency, purity etc. These quality parameters of the substance and the product are referred as Bill of Testing (BoT), or Quality Target Product Profile (QTPP).
+The assays selected for quality control and characterisation are developed, together with target specifications, for identity, potency, purity, etc. These quality parameters of the substance and the product are referred to a Bill of Testing (BoT), or Quality Target Product Profile (QTPP).

 Note: the raw materials used for production of the substance and the product should be checked before being used in the lab.
 This quality control procedure is mandatory for current Good Manufacturing Practice (cGMP) operations.
 Certificates of Analysis of raw material must be collected and assays with target specifications selected for release.

 In preparation for manufacturing of GMP material, the assays used for quality control and the Critical Process Parameters (CPP) must be qualified.
-The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the BoT.
+The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the Bill of Testing.
 Beyond this point the Product Specifications cannot be changed outside the original ranges without having major consequences (except for the excipients).

 The material used for the toxicity study is produced according to cGMP or equivalent to GMP and must be characterised and released accordingly.
 The Phase I material is also produced and released.

-During Phase 1, the assays for CQA continue their qualification, progressing to validation.
+During Phase 1, the assays for Critical Quality Attributes (CQA) continue their qualification, progressing to validation.
 The assays used for product characterisation could be slightly modified, to improve the sensitivity or accuracy of the test.
 This should not change the qualification or later validation status of the assays.
-Up to this point, the product reference would be from well described R&D production runs, and used to standardise assays.
+Up to this point, the product reference would be from well described R&D production runs and be used to standardise assays.
 It could now be replaced by a GMP compliant reference.